Dedicated readers, all four of you, please accept my apology, although I never promised you consistency.

 Another fantastic thing about Prague were these TRDELNÍKS!
 I don’t have much of a sweet tooth but I would have eaten a dozen of them.
 They’re simple: dough wrapped around a thick, wooden stick and slowly rotated and roasted until it is ready to be coated in sugar and almond.
 Reluctantly, I walked myself back to my hotel after eating this one.

 I flew back to Spain on the morning of Christmas Eve and jumped into M’s car immediately upon landing in order to spend the evening with JC’s family and friends.
 M dropped me directly at the bar, where it is customary to have aperitivo (see: 2 wines and 1 tapa), with friends.
 Aperitivo turned into lunch, where we met a group of boys who were enjoying one of their new Christmas gifts: a small plastic toilet that, when “flushed,” would eject a cartoon turd.
 Whoever caught it first was the winner.
 Lunch turned into cocktails in the middle of the damn day in a bar with no windows and lots of men wearing ties.
 By 9 o’clock I was hiding in JC’s childhood bedroom, realizing that Spain’s jubilance had played me yet again: noche buena dinner still needed to be eaten, extended family kissed, and gifts opened.
-And there I was, all disheveled, sending frantic messages to Tuna to tell her I don’t think I can doooo thissss.
+And there I was, disheveled as hell, sending frantic messages to Tuna to tell her I don’t think I can doooo thissss.

 When I discovered the newsletter template on Microsoft Word as a child, I began publishing one to distribute to my family on a completely random basis.
 Visits from cousins were announced there.
 Requests for new pets–usually, puppies or kittens–were also included, along with hard-hitting reports on labor rights.
 After all, when our parents were off making money to both feed us and support our greatest hopes and dreams, we were expected to wash wash.
 And what did we get for it?
 A dollar a week?
 The indignity of it!